About Sierra/Encore Duet

 With the new system, professors and instructors will be able to integrate high-quality library content into their learning management systems.
 The tool, called the Curriculum Builder, allows instructors to access and add content from the libraries to the course reading list in their curriculum – all with a single click.

 The new system will be hosted by a third-party vendor in a cloud environment, which will better meet spikes in demand for bandwidth.
 A new responsive website design will allow students to access material from any device, anywhere and anytime.
 New features for librarians will improve the ability to find, track and share material, process new acquisitions, and analyze usage.

 The Florida Virtual Campus recognized the need for an upgrade in 2013 and launched a comprehensive plan to explore options for a new, next-generation system.
 A task force with representatives from the state colleges and universities was convened to define the requirements of a new system.
 The industry was surveyed to determine the capabilities available to meet the needs.
 Based on that information, the Florida Virtual Campus initiated the procurement process last year and a contracts were signed with Innovative Interfaces, Inc. and Backstage Library Works.

-The Florida Legislature provided $1.5 million this year to implement the next-generation system.
+The Florida Legislature has provided $1.5 million to implement the next-generation system.

 - April: Contract signed

 - April: Working Groups form

 - April: Discussion Groups available

 - April-May: Regional user meetings